GiuliaMontani/density-based-ensemble-model/README.md

 \
 Authors: Giulia Montani, Andrea Cappozzo

-In case of questions or comments please contact: giuliamontani.gm\@gmail.com or andrea.cappozzo@unimi.it
+In case of questions or comments please contact: giuliamontani.gm\@gmail.com or andrea.cappozzo@unicatt.it

 ## System Information